-Tested and proven, our basic predictors, scores and ratings are easy to add to existing workflows to make an immediate impact on the quality of your decisions whether you're in marketing, risk or managing your supply chain.
+Tested and proven, our core predictors, scores and ratings are easy to add to existing workflows to make an immediate impact on the quality of your decisions whether you're in marketing, risk or managing your supply chain.
 Quick Guide to U.S. Predictive Analytics

 The D&B Composite Risk Score also known as the "Triple Play" estimates the overall risk of a business by combining the Viability Rating, Delinquency Predictor, and Total Loss Predictor into a single, comprehensive score.
 Scale is 3-9, where 3 is the lowest risk and 9 is the highest risk.
 Available on over 30M businesses in North America.

 Use for Granular risk knockout, Segmentation, Prioritization.